smackmybitchup-dev/smackmybitchup-dev.github.io/README.md

 edit log: Scratch that, I did everything fine it was a github problem, so I switched to soundcloud and re-made the program to use IFRAME.

-edit log: Okay since I had to add:
----
-layout: default
----] (the brackets there to make it not think its a command) to get it to add my theme in the _config.yml so jekyll would recognize it.
+edit log: Okay since I had to add: --- layout: default --- to get it to add my theme in the _config.yml so jekyll would recognize it.